janbrederecke/prepareD/README.md

 -   `data_missing()` Returns overview on missing values for variables of the input.

+### annotation_ family
+**Functions to quickly return basic annotation for the input data**

+-   `annotation_create()` Returns a basic annotation for the input dataset that can be used to build an annotation for a new project or database.

 ### find_ family
 **Functions to find specific groups of variables in the input data**